Skip to content

 How to Make Banana Bread

-2. MIX.
+• Mix.
 Cream butter and sugar together in a large bowl.
 Then mix in eggs, vanilla and sour cream.
-Add in flour, baking soda and salt and stir just until combined.
+Add your dry ingredients of flour, baking soda and salt and stir just until combined.
 Then fold in mashed bananas.

-4. COOL.
-Once bread is slightly cooled, remove from pan and place on cooling rack.
+• Cool.
+Once bread is slightly cooled, remove from pan and place on wire rack.
 Store in a zip top bag or wrap in foil.

 • Muffins.
 Make banana bread muffins by pouring the batter into a muffin tin and baking for about 20 to 25 minutes (or until the tops are golden and a toothpick comes out clean).